-The radiators are assembled in a hatch in the top of the long hood end of the locomotive.
-The hatch has 10 radiator sections arranged in two banks.
-Above the radiators and located in the roof are two AC motor driven cooling fans.
+The radiators are assembled in two hatches in the top of the long hood end of the locomotive.
+The hatch nearest the cab contains four radiator sections arranged in two banks and the second hatch contains six radiator sections which are also arranged in two banks.
+Above the radiators and located in the roof are the two AC motor driven cooling fans.
 They are numbered 1 and 2 from front to rear with the No. 1 fan being closest to the cab.
-Shutters operated by air under pressure which is controlled by the shutter magnet valve (SMV) are located along the sides of the hood, adjacent to the radiators.
+Shutters operated by air pressure which is controlled by the shutter magnet valve (SMV) are located along the sides of the hood, adjacent to the radiators.